 5. When juicing, try to ingredients like celery and cucumber

-Both these vegetables are have high water content and will dramatically increase volume in any juice recipe.
-It’s also a trick that I use to dilute the strong flavor of leafy greens or any ingredient with strong flavor.
+Both these vegetables have high water content and will dramatically increase volume in any juice recipe.
+It’s also a trick that I use to dilute the strong flavor of leafy greens or any ingredient with a strong taste.

 6. Add coconut water or regular water to smoothies to make it less pulpy

 One trick that a lot of people use to lighten up the consistency of smoothies is to add coconut water or just plain water.
-Yes it may dilute flavor but it helps lessen the pulp.
+Yes, it may dilute the flavor, but it helps lessen the pulp.
 The choice between a thick or think smoothie will be up to you – it’s a personal choice.

 Juicing is great for individuals looking to infuse themselves with nutrients without having to work their digestive system.
 People who have conditions like diabetes or high blood would benefit.
 So as individuals who just came from surgery or radiation treatment who require a soft diet.

 Blending will benefit folks who’d like a quick way to eat their fruits and veggies without having to remove the pulp.
-If you work out a lot then smoothies can be a great option for a pre-workout meal.
-It’s pretty easy to integrate protein powder to a mixture and greens and berries to create a nutrient rich shake.
+If you work out a lot, then smoothies can be an excellent option for a pre-workout meal.
+It’s pretty easy to integrate protein powder to a mixture and greens and berries to create a nutrient-rich shake.